My genesis generative art collection.

 frame

 Personally, I like a framed image.
-When I shared the first framing option (a slightly transparent masked frame around the edges) with the gen.art community, there was resounding support for cutting it.
-Reflecting on it now, they were absolutely right and I’m so appreciative of their honest feedback.
+When I shared the first framing option with the gen.art community, there was resounding support for cutting it.
 So, I honed in on some different framing approaches that more cleanly incorporates the work itself.
 While I really like all of these, I love how the background only frame feels like the clew has gone rogue by extending beyond the frame and canvas.

 edges